According to the World Health Organization, chronic disease prevalence is expected to rise by 57% by the year 2020.

 Bottom line…never take them unless absolutely necessary.

-A course of antibiotics should normally be accompanied with (and followed by) a course of good quality probiotics and fermented foods.
+We believe that it is normally beneficial for a course of antibiotics to be accompanied with (and followed by) a course of good quality friendly bacteria supplements and fermented foods.

 These can help to start replacing the good bacteria that has been lost.